Alice in Borderland (TV series): Main

 A close friend of Chishiya, whom she helps steal Hatter's deck of cards.
 She becomes a close ally and friend to Arisu.
-A former clothing shop clerk skilled in Taikwondo, Kuina is revealed to be transgender in a flashback in episode 7, in which she was disowned by her father.
-She makes a cameo in season 3.
+A former clothing shop clerk skilled in karate, Kuina is revealed to be transgender in a flashback in episode 7, in which she was disowned by her father.
+She makes a cameo in season 3, having made amends with her father and now helping at his karate school.